 As you continue to read fantasy, you get better at picking up on these sort of underlying signals.
 It’s almost like you’re piecing together a puzzle, except that you’re being fed the pieces with each progressive chapter.
-You can enjoy the story exclusively at the surface level, but this hidden element of fantasy stories unearths an altogether different kind of satisfaction.
+Of course, you can enjoy the story exclusively at the surface level, but this hidden element of fantasy stories unearths an altogether different kind of satisfaction.

 3.)
 Able to Better Anticipate Other People’s Social Motivations and Tendencies

-In addition, fantasy readings offer pages and pages of character dialogue and behavior that aligns specifically with what they aim to accomplish.
-Over time, you’ll recognize that these characters—regardless of whether they’re a protagonist or antagonist—often implement similar strategies to get what they want.
+In addition, fantasy readings offer pages and pages of character dialogue and behavior explicitly aligned with what they aim to accomplish.
+Over time, you’ll recognize that these characters—regardless of whether they’re protagonists or antagonists—often implement similar strategies to get what they want.

 Although these strategic tactics pertain specifically to the circumstances within the fantasy narrative, the premise behind these strategies can be applied to the broader context of real life.

-Dalinar recognizes this and appeals to the motivations of each individual kingdom by providing assistance completely unprompted.
+Dalinar recognizes this and appeals to the motivations of each kingdom by providing unprompted assistance.
 He uses his soldiers to help rebuild a foreign city.
 He helps fortify a contested allied position that’s left vulnerable to the enemy, even though the alliance has not yet been formalized.

 This is just one example of how you can learn how to appeal to other people’s social motivations.
-Other persuasive tactics are harped upon in fantasy as well, including social proof, emphasis on scarcity, and projecting an air of authority.
+Other persuasive tactics are harped upon in fantasy, including social proof, emphasis on scarcity, and projecting an air of authority.
 It’s one thing to read about these tactics online, but it’s another to see these socialization methods laid out in a descriptive story.

 4.)
 Shows You How to Craft Convincing Arguments that Apply to the Real World

-Fantasy stories also demonstrates to readers how to form compelling arguments that bolster whatever claim that you’re trying to make.
+Fantasy stories also demonstrate to readers how to form compelling arguments that bolster whatever claim you’re trying to make.

-In the real world, using logic and reason to solidify a particular stance on a controversial area is an extremely invaluable skill.
-Every day, the news is filled with controversial topics that have to do with religion, politics, and moral dilemmas.
+Using logic and reason to solidify a particular stance on a controversial area is a unique skill in the real world.
+Every day, the news is filled with controversial topics related to religion, politics, and moral dilemmas.

-To identify with a certain position or side, you need to use the information that you have to form a concrete argument for why you identify with the stance that you currently do.
-This way, when you’re prodded for answers as to why you believe what you believe, you can communicate to people the exact reasons why you came to the conclusions that you did.
+To identify with a particular position or side, you need to use the information that you have to form a concrete argument for why you identify with your current stance.
+This way, when you’re prodded for answers about why you believe what you believe, you can communicate to people the exact reasons you came to the conclusions you did.

-Not only does this further the characterization aspect of the novel, it also makes the story more realistic.
+Not only does this further the characterization aspect of the novel, but it also makes the story more realistic.
 Every action has an argument behind why they did it.
-After reading hundreds to thousands of these arguments presented by fantasy writers, you’ll inevitably get a feel for how to rationalize your thoughts and beliefs in real life scenarios.
+After reading hundreds to thousands of these arguments presented by fantasy writers, you’ll inevitably get a feel for how to rationalize your thoughts and beliefs in real-life scenarios.

 5.)
 More Equipped to Relay Your Ideas to Other People Through Language

 Furthermore, the themes and ideas presented in fantasy stories often resonate with readers because of their potential applications to real life.
-By exposing themselves to these ideas, people are better able to formulate their thoughts on these matters and put them into words.
+By exposing themselves to these ideas, people can better formulate their thoughts on these matters and put them into words.

 Renowned fantasy writers are the best in the business at relaying their thoughts through language.
 It takes exceptional talent to illustrate an imaginary world that defies the laws of physics with descriptive language alone.

 Reading fantasy can help you take after these fantasy writers.
 After all, you’re with these authors for hundreds of pages.
-Eventually, you’re going to absorb some of their language skills and incorporate them into your own communication skill set.
+Eventually, you will absorb some of their language skills and incorporate them into your own communication skill set.

 There’s a growing emphasis placed on social intelligence in our day and age now that you can connect with anybody by tapping at a phone screen.
-For this reason, this type of intelligence is something that should not be overlooked.
+For this reason, this type of intelligence is something that you should not overlook.

 6.)
 Diversifies Your Perspective on a Variety of Important Everyday Subjects

-Fantasy helps with young readers especially because they don’t yet have a well-rounded perspective to see problems in a different way.
-Their lack of experience and perspective makes it hard to apply their current knowledge and skills to real life situations.
+Fantasy helps young readers, mainly because they don’t yet have a well-rounded perspective to see problems differently.
+Their lack of experience and perspective makes it hard to apply their current knowledge and skills to real-life situations.

 As an example, fantasy books tend to showcase the coming of age theme.
 Young adults are constantly on the hunt for answers regarding who they are and who they want to become because of their lack of perspective.
 Consequently, fantasy stories that feature this theme resonate with young adult readers.

-Through these fictional characters, they can agree or disagree with how the character handles situations and begin to develop a better sense of what their core values are.
-Ultimately, young adults can base their whole persona off of these core values, strengthening their identity and decision making skills.
+Through these fictional characters, they can agree or disagree with how the character handles situations and develop a better sense of their core values.
+Ultimately, young adults can base their whole persona on these core values, strengthening their identity and decision-making skills.

 All this talk of identity and perspective makes readers smarter because they can use their knowledge of the self to tackle everyday challenges.
-It’s a lot harder to solve problems when you don’t even know what your individual perspective is on certain issues.
+It’s a lot harder to solve problems when you don’t even know your individual perspective on specific issues.

 7.)
 Learn About Real Historical Events in a More Relatable, Comprehensive Context

-What many people fail to realize is that a considerable amount of popular fantasy texts draw inspiration from real historical events.
+Many people fail to realize that a considerable amount of popular fantasy texts draw inspiration from actual historical events.
 Since not many people are too familiar with history, it’s easy for people to gloss over this fact.

 If you’re like me, you may not have a strong urge to delve into the archives of history at first.
 Fortunately, reading fantasy can help to turn the tides around.